 FILMS ABOUT GANGING UP

-colleagues and students who have suggested additions to the list.
+colleagues and students who have suggested relevant films.
 Click on the

 Many of the films recommended below depict collusion, intentional or not, between people in positions of authority and an angry clique or crowd of ordinary people.
 The coming together of parties with contrasting interests for the common purpose of cutting somebody out of respectable circles is among the most fascinating aspects of the cases of workplace mobbing described and analyzed in my books.